mandar-damle/HDM-documentation/pages/01.HDM Documentation/04.get-started/10.IBM/10.vcd/default.md

 <li>On the <em>Licensing</em> tab, select <em>Add License</em>

-<li>Add the license key you received by mail
+<li>Add the license key you received by email
 </li>
 </ul>
    </td>